Size chart for rossignol skate ski boots. Rossignol ski boots

 • Combi - models with combined functions.

-Ski boots Rossignol offers a wide range of models.
-Popular series are Hero, All Speed.
+Rossignol ski shoes offer a wide range of models.
+The Hero and All Speed series are popular.
 The most extensive line of the All Track brand includes models for any skill level, type of riding, gender and age.
-The company's lines such as Alias, Evo, Track, Pure and Kiara have earned the trust.
-And for the youngest skier, Rossignol offers the Comp, TMX and FUN Girl series.
+The company's lines such as Alias, Evo, Track, Pure and Kiara have earned trust.
+And for the youngest skier Rossignol offers the Comp, TMX and FUN Girl series.

 A distinctive feature of Rossignol ski shoes is the presence of half sizes in the shoe range for each gender.
-This precision allows you to choose the most suitable option for skiing boots.
+This precision allows you to choose the most suitable boot option for skiing.

-Rossignol men's boot has a European size from 38 to 48.5.
+Rossignol men's boots come in European sizes from 38 to 48.5.
 Women's - from 37 to 43.
-For the children's and teenage version, the brand offers a mesh from 25 to 39.5 European foot sizes.
+For children's and teenage options, the brand offers a mesh from 25 to 39.5 European foot sizes.

-The cross-country ski boots presented by Rossignol are afraid of the proximity of heating elements.
-In order to avoid unwanted damage, they should not be treated with products containing salts and aggressive chemical substances.
-For care, shoe creams that repel moisture are suitable.
+Cross-country ski boots presented by the Rossignol brand are afraid of the proximity of heating elements.
+To avoid unwanted damage, they should not be treated with products containing salts and aggressive chemicals.
+Shoe creams that repel moisture are suitable for care.

-Rossignol ski boot materials may crack at temperatures below -20 degrees.
-To avoid deformation of parts of the shoe, you should observe the temperature regime and not overcome long walking distances in it.
-It's a bad idea to store your boots near heating elements.
+The materials of Rossignol ski boots may crack at temperatures below -20 degrees.
+To avoid deformation of parts of the shoes, you should observe the temperature regime and do not walk long distances in them.
+It is a bad idea to store boots near heating elements.
 Drying is best done in frosty air or at room temperature.

 Price